 When it comes to claiming insurance to replace a roof, there are several things that you can do.
-RoofCrafters has created a guide on assessing damages, filing a claim, and getting the roof replaced.
-However, if you want to leave this work to professionals, you can schedule an inspection now.
+RoofCrafters has created a guide to help you on assessing damages, filing a claim, and getting your roof replaced.
+So, let’s jump right in!

 Should I Use Insurance to Replace a Roof?